our program lines

 Incoming University of Washington freshmen students can earn academic credit and make a smooth transition to university life one month before autumn quarter begins.

-Integrating the vast resources of the University of Washington, the Summer Youth Programs deliver an academically rich curricula in a fun, safe learning environment.
+Integrating the vast resources of the University of Washington, the Youth & Teen Programs deliver an academically rich curricula in a fun, safe learning environment.